arshs13/python-trivia-game/README.md

-# python-trivia-game
+# About my first Python project: Trivia Game (WWTBAM?)

-Python Trivia Game from First Year CS Python Course
+This is my first basic Python project.
+It imitates the popular trivia game show "Who Wants to Be a Millionaire?"